bps90/lectures-demo/README.md

-# Algorithms and Data Structures codes
+# Some demo codes of algorithms and data structures

 There are some algorithms and data structures in those foldes.
 We've used such codes in practical classes.